zikes/circle-menu/README.md

 ### angle

-An object specifying the position of the items in relation to the center, measured in degrees where 0 and 360 are on the right.
+An object specifying the position of the items in relation to the center, measured in degrees where 0/360 are on the right and angle travels in a clockwise direction.
 An alternative to the `direction` option, if you want more control.

 Default: `{start: 0, end: 90}`